timfayz/SEM/docs/explanation.md

   background: #fff;
 }
 ```
 You can think of elements like an atomic modifiers of the whole page layout.
 It's worth noting that class names start with a *valid CSS property name*.
 The downside of the decision is class names too long!
 Nobody likes type too long names.
-And to solve this issue we introduce **3 simple rules for abbreviating all property names**.
+To solve this issue we introduce **3 simple rules for abbreviating all property names**.
 Let's skip the details and see the final result:
 ```CSS
 .pdd-sm {padding: 5px;}